scala/scala3/docs/blog/_posts/2019-03-05-13th-dotty-milestone-release.md

-Dotty projects have always been able to [depend on Scala 2 libraries](https://github.com/lampepfl/dotty-example-project#getting-your-project-to-compile-with-dotty), and this usually works fine as long as the Dotty code does not call a Scala 2 macro directly.
+Dotty projects have always been able to [depend on Scala 2 libraries](https://github.com/lampepfl/dotty-example-project#getting-your-project-to-compile-with-dotty), and this usually works fine (as long as the Dotty code does not call a Scala 2 macro directly).
 However, [Spark](http://spark.apache.org/) was known to not work correctly as it heavily relies on Java serialization which we were not fully supporting.